-This is just one of those plants that is hard to not come across – especially for someone like you with a little bit of interest in this front.
+This is just one of those plants that are easy to come across – especially for someone like you with a little bit of interest in this front.
 Even if you weren’t remotely looking into plants, you sure might have bumped into it at the office or a friend’s place.
 It’s only natural for a plant that is not only beautiful but also with a range of benefits.
 Definitely an asset.
 What do you say?

 Oh, and the beloved aloe can also be eaten.
 Surprise surprise!

-All that gritty about the awesomeness of aloe vera is a few paces down.
+All that gritty about the awesomeness of aloe vera plant is a few paces down.
 For now…

 A Recap of Succulents

 Succulents are plants with fleshy leaves.
 These leaves are an adaptation for storing water over long periods of time.
 In other succulent species, it’s the stem with this adaptation and in most cases, the leaves are tiny and neede like.

-And that means succulent plants can survive long periods of drought relying only on the stored water for vital processes.
-Drier conditions are better for them.
+And that means succulent plants can grow and survive long periods of drought relying only on the stored water for vital processes.
+Drier soil conditions are better for them.
 So natural habitats are the arid and semiarid areas.
 A hardy lot this is!

-But deserts aren’t the only places you’ll find them nowadays.
+But deserts aren’t the only places they grow nowadays.
 They’re in homes and offices all around the world!
 Putting up their bravery in giving these spaces an extra beautiful finishing with their wide range of colors, shapes and sizes.

-So, does the aloe vera measure up to this description?
+So, does the aloe vera plant measure up to this description?

 Aloe Vera as a Succulent

 Yes, it sure does.
-Aloe vera is so much a succulent!
+Aloe vera plant is so much a succulent!

-From the leaves to its origin, and therefore the best conditions it can thrive in, it checks all the boxes of a succulent plant tendencies.
-The leaves are thick and fleshy, a perfect possession for a plant native to the largely dry Arabian Peninsula.
-The same dry conditions are evident in its other native lands in north and south Africa.
+From the leaves to its origin, and therefore the best conditions it can thrive in, it checks all the boxes of succulent plant tendencies.
+The plant leaves are thick and fleshy, a perfect possession for a plant native to the largely dry Arabian Peninsula.
+The same dry soil conditions are evident in its other native lands in the north and south Africa.

 So for a houseplant, its care is very much identical to that of a regular succulent houseplant.
 Nothing demanding.
-In fact, too much attention, especially with the water, is a quick way to kill an aloe vera.
-You must be careful watering your succulent and only watering when it’s needed.
+In fact, too much attention, especially with the water, is a quick way to kill an aloe vera plant.
+You must be careful watering your plant and only water when it’s needed.